 We began this journey of ours back in 2008, with a Sprint data card.
 It was the only unlimited plan at the time.
 And it offered relatively blazing fast connection speeds…as long as we were in major cities.
 Which we never were.
 So your first best bet is to get with Verizon or AT&T (in the US), or T-Mobile (south of the border).

 Finally, and if it’s not terribly obvious, the general rule of thumb is that the closer to civilization you are, the better the signal, except when it isn’t.
-For example, if there’s a tower out in the middle of the Mojave, and it’s just you and two other guys in a twenty mile radius, you may just end up with speeds significantly higher than if there’s one tower serving a town of 5000 people.
+For example, if there’s a tower out in the middle of the Mojave, and it’s just you and two dudes who’ve never heard of email in a twenty mile radius, you may just end up with speeds significantly kick ass.
+Should you find yourself in a city of population 5,000, boasting 3 cell towers in the area, but all of a sudden a mustache convention has brought 18,263 new young men to the area, technical difficulties may arise.
 It’s called sharing and cell towers suck at it.

 Finding Campgrounds with Cell Service